jpquinto/learn-mathcs/docs/other/4th-grade/adding-fractions.md

 ### Word Problem
-Matthew buys 2 large pizzas from Asconas.
+Matt buys 2 large pizzas from Asconas.
 The first pizza is Hawaiian, and is cut into 8 equal slices.
 The second is a Matterhorn, and is cut into 10 equal slices.

 Jeremy takes 5 slices from the Hawaiian pizza and 4 slices from the Matterhorn.
 Did Jeremy eat more than a full large pizza in total?
 Why or why not.